 3rd Prize Cheong Kam Hee Art Prize: £6,000

-Two further prizes to be awarded at the discretion of the judging panel in the sum of £3000.00 and £2000
+Further prizes may also be awarded at the discretion of the judging panel.

-The entries will be shortlisted in February 2013 and the shortlisted artists will feature in an exhibition to take place in July 2013 where the awards will be announced.
+Entries are shortlisted in February 2014 and the shortlisted artists will feature in an exhibition to take place in summer 2014 where the awards will be announced.
 A catalogue of shortlisted work will also be produced in conjunction with the exhibition.